-Bursting with fresh flavour, this Cucumber Melon Salad with Bocconcini is made in about 10 minutes.
-It’s perfect for all those upcoming deck parties, picnics and barbecues!
+Bursting with fresh flavour, this watermelon cucumber bocconcini salad is easy, delicious and perfect for all those upcoming deck parties, picnics and barbecues!

 What is Bocconcini?